 Exclusive 5 Year Warranty - After doing a lot of industry research, FCF partnered with a suitable supplier that didn't alter their products just to simply suit a more competitive market.
 With the customer's interests in mind from both a manufacturer and installer viewpoint, the 5 Year Exclusive Warranty was developed to ensure FCF clients got more value for money from their Emergency and Exit Lighting systems.
 This means that only FCF Clients can have confidence that approved Emergency Exit Lights supplied by FCF are longer lasting and backing this claim by offering a 5 Year Warranty instead of the usual industry standard of 2 years.

 We are a service company engaged to deliver the best products for our clients.

-Complete the below form for one of our experts to give you a call to give you a quote and calculate the difference with you.
+Complete our consultation/enquiry form for one of our experts to give you a call to give you a quote and calculate the difference with you.